syncfusion-content/xamarin-docs/Xamarin/Linear-Gauge/labels.md

 ## Customize the scale labels

-The scale label are customized by using `LabelFormat` and `Culture` properties of linear scale.
+The scale labels are customized using the `LabelFormat` and `Culture` properties of linear scale.

 `LabelFormat` property is used to change the format of labels by setting a formatting string on the `LabelFormat` property.
 `Culture` property is used to format the group separator of the value based on the respective culture.